shalabycr7/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # 0x05.
 C - Pointers, arrays and strings

 ## Description
-What you should learn from this project:
+What you should learn from this project is the following:

 * What are pointers and how to use them
 * What are arrays and how to use them